YihongS/Intelligent-Quiz-Generator/README.md

 We host our code on github: https://github.com/YihongS/TOLQuizGenerator

-## Where each of codes are:
+## Where each code lives:
-The responses sorting function is written in Python, please find the main .py file in the "pyhton" folder.
+The responses sorting function is written in Python, please find the main.py file in the "pyhton" folder.

-The question retaking functions are written in Javascript, please find the main .js file in the "js" folder.
+The question retaking functions are written in Javascript, please find the main.js file in the "js" folder.

 ## If you want to change the questions and responce csv input, please: